Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 -

 UT -UpThrust, the market attempts to form a new high, and that misleads retail traders who believe a rally is imminent.
-Many retail traders open leveraged positions that are liquidated in a short while.
+Many retail traders open leveraged positions that are quickly liquidated.

 PHASE-D: